 Issue Risk Mitigation Rating COVID-19 Many of the council's budgets are affected by CV-19 be that directly or indirectly.
 The uncertainty around the ability to reduce the impact of CV-19 is very high.
 The MTFP seeks to address the budget impacts as they are currently estimated.
 Ongoing monitoring of the position will be required as the pandemic position develops.
 High Uncertainty of future Central Government funding New local government funding regime TBC - localisation of business rates, Fair Funding, Comprehensive Spending Review and New Homes Bonus MTFP, engagement in local government finance reform work, advice from technical advisers LG Futures/Pixel, Local Government Association (LGA).
 One off funding announced for 22/23 maintains the uncertain position for future years.
-High A) External factors leading to current contract failure requiring early or emergency re-tender A) Engagement with the contractor Waste and Street Cleansing contract B) Procurement of new contract at the end of the current contract term C) Impact of changes in government legislation on B) Early preparation for contract renewal - working group in place to determine new contract requirements and ensure full compliance with procurement regulation High contracted service.
-C) Maximise use of new burdens claims for cost of legislative changes, respond to consultations Revenue Contribution from Reserves The proposed budget relies on contributions of c£1.7m from reserves to deliver a balanced position.
+High Waste and Street Cleansing contract A) External factors leading to current contract failure requiring early or emergency re-tender B) Procurement of new contract at the end of the current contract term C) Impact of changes in government legislation on contracted service.
+A) Engagement with the contractor B) Early preparation for contract renewal - working group in place to determine new contract requirements and ensure full compliance with procurement regulation C) Maximise use of new burdens claims for cost of legislative changes, respond to consultations High Revenue Contribution from Reserves The proposed budget relies on contributions of c£1.7m from reserves to deliver a balanced position.
 This is not sustainable in the medium term.
-Early preparation of 23/24 MTFP to address the ongoing budget gap and deliver a sustainable base budget position High Excessive inflationary increase to contracts/projects External market forces push prices continually higher beyond budget allocations for major contracts and utility services Ongoing review of procurement approach and monitoring of inflation position to ensure timely and accurate financial planning Medium
+Early preparation of 23/24 MTFP to address the ongoing budget gap and deliver a sustainable base budget position High Excessive inflationary increase to contracts/proje cts External market forces push prices continually higher beyond budget allocations for major contracts and utility services Ongoing review of procurement approach and monitoring of inflation position to ensure timely and accurate financial planning Medium